 We suggest that you encourage your clients to try Al-Anon, even if they minimize the problem with alcohol.
-The 2021 Al-Anon membership survey shows that 40% of newcomers who first came to Al-Anon because of a loved one’s drug addiction and later came to better understand the seriousness of that person’s alcohol problem only after attending Al-Anon for a period of time.
+The 2021 Al-Anon membership survey shows that of the 10,848 members who reported receiving treatment prior to attending Al-Anon, 41 percent were referred to the program by a professional.
 No advance notification or written referral is necessary to attend an Al-Anon or Alateen meeting.
 Anyone affected by someone else’s drinking is welcome to attend.
 There are no dues or fees for membership.

 - Is for families and friends of alcoholics